Creating images

 here

-All other image formats (SVG
+All other image formats (SVG, BMP, GIF, TIF, PPM and

-) work in exactly the same way.
+JPG) work in exactly the same way.

-images are still rectangles, but unlike all others, instead of being
+JPG images are still rectangles, but unlike all others, instead of being

 filled with a single solid colour, they are filled with a mixture of colours,

 based on a chosen base colour.
-Also, colours on the JPG
+Also, colours on the JPG image are not

 precise, but a closest match to the colour given.